vb-pogribnyi/OpenCircle/Open Circle.md

     plt.show()
 ```

 Now let's add drawing procedure.
-Keep in mind that our core image is in range (0, 1) - this should be mapped to (0, img_size), otherwise our image will appear as a single dot:
+Keep in mind that our core image is in range (0, 1) - this should be mapped to (0, 30), otherwise our image will appear as a single dot:

 ```python
 def to_image(xs, ys, img_size):